 Quantum chemical models differ from each other in the form and nature of these approximations and span a wide range in terms of consistency, capabilities, and computational cost.
-There are two different approaches to describe the electronic structure of the Schrodinger equation of atoms and molecules: the wave function and density functional based methods.
+There are two different approaches to describe the electronic Schrödinger equation of atoms and molecules: the wave function and density functional based methods.
 The wave function-based method expands the electron wave function, which is the sum of Slater determinants, and optimizes the atomic orbitals and its coefficients through various numerical techniques.
-The simplest and most fundamental electronic structure calculation from ab initio is the Hartree-Fock (HF) method.
+The simplest and most fundamental ab initio electronic structure calculation is the Hartree-Fock (HF) method.

-• The Hartree-Fock method was first proposed in 1950 [69][70], on the premise that the Nbody wave function of the system can be approximated by a single Slater determinant of N spin orbits [71].
+• The Hartree-Fock method was first proposed in 1950 [77][78], on the premise that the Nbody wave function of the system can be approximated by a single Slater determinant of N spin orbits [79].
 It provides an appropriate description of equilibrium geometry, possible conformations, and provides good results for a variety of thermochemical comparisons.

 Since electronic correlation is completely neglected, its use is limited.
-The wave function-based approach combining electron correlation is the second-order Moller-Plesset (MP) perturbation theory [72].
+The wave function-based approach combining electron correlation is the second-order Moller-Plesset (MP2) perturbation theory [80].
 Consider the perturbation sequence to include different numbers of items (ie, different orders) to apply.
-The second-order MP theory (MP2) is usually used for geometric optimization [73], while the fourth-order MP4 is used to refine the calculated energy.
-For example, the reason why the MP3 theory is used less frequently is that the effectiveness

-MP series tends to oscillate, so using even-numbered orders can give more consistent results.
-MP techniquetechniquesques are very commonly used due to the consistency of size and the highest calculation efficiency [74].
+The second-order MP theory (MP2) is usually used for geometric optimization [81], while the fourth-order MP4 is used to refine the calculated energy.
+For example, the reason why the MP3 theory is used less frequently is that the effectiveness within the MP series tends to oscillate, so using even-numbered orders can give more consistent results.
+MP techniques are very commonly used due to the consistency of size and the better calculation efficiency [82].

-The coupled-cluster (CC) perturbation theory and quadratic CI constitute another group of related techniques for considering electronic correlation [75].
+The coupled-cluster (CC) perturbation theory and quadratic CI constitute another group of related techniques for considering electronic correlation [83].
 These techniques represent the corrected wave function as the result of applying the so-called cluster operator to the HF wave function.
 The cluster operator may consist of a series of operators that consider the excitation of one, two, three, or n electrons, where n is the total number of electrons in the molecule.
-Therefore, the CC technology can be truncated like the MP method, but more accurate.
+Therefore, the CC technology can be truncated like the MP method, but with more accuracy.
 However, they are also more computationally expensive.
-CC calculations [76] using single and double excitation (CCSD) [77] are common, but usually, an additional perturbation term is used to consider triple excitations to give CCSD(T).
-The CCSD(T) calculation (or the closely related QCISD(T) techniqueque) represents the best possible effect currently achieved using the HF wave function as a starting point (reference wave function) [78].
+CC calculations [84] using single and double excitation (CCSD) [85] are common, but usually, an additional perturbation term is used to consider triple excitations to give CCSD(T).
+The CCSD(T) calculation (or the closely related QCISD(T) technique) represents the best possible effect currently achieved using the HF wave function as a starting point (reference wave function) [86].
 Each method has different computational scaling, depending on the number of electrons in the system.